DataONEorg/d1_python/gmn/doc/setup/ubuntu/root/gmn-perm.rst

 * Create the ``gmn`` user account (with password login disabled)
 * Prepare the DataONE root directory
 * Add or update permissions allowing the ``gmn`` user to
-* Create and edit Apache configuration files

-  * Restart the Apache and Postgres services
-  * Read Apache and Postgres logs

 .. note:: These commands can safely be run multiple times.
 Any missing permissions will be restored.
 Existing permissions will not be duplicated.